School Immunization Survey Data

 Required Immunizations for School and Child Care

 Vaccination is a medical intervention with direct benefits to both individuals and communities.
-When a large percentage of a population is vaccinated against a pathogen, the entire community (vaccinated and unvaccinated) receives additional protection.
+When a large percentage of a population is vaccinated, the entire community (vaccinated and unvaccinated) receives additional protection from vaccine preventable diseases.
 This concept, known as 'herd immunity,' is a primary justification for mandatory vaccination policies in the United States.
+By following the recommended schedule and fully immunizing children on time, parents protect their children against 14 vaccine preventable diseases.
+If a high enough percentage of children are vaccinated outbreaks can also be prevented.

 In the U.S., all states require children attending public school or state-licensed day care facilities to receive a series of vaccinations.
 Vaccination requirements for school and day care attendance are critical to ensuring high rates of vaccination.
 Linking vaccination with school attendance, which is also required by law, ensures that vaccines reach the greatest number of children.
 Schools are a prime venue for the transmission of vaccine-preventable disease, and active school-age children can further spread disease to their families and others with whom they interact.1